Petro Vlahos

 Petro Vlahos (Πέτρος Βλάχος; August 20, 1916 - February 10, 2013) was an American engineer and inventor, considered to be one of the pioneering scientific and technical innovators of the motion picture and television industries.
-He is remembered in particular for creating the Ultimatte process, which refined the colour process known as chroma keying (i.e. "bluescreening").
-In recognition of his contributions, he was awarded multiple Oscars, as well as an Emmy Award.
+He is remembered in particular for creating the Ultimatte process, which refined chroma key or blue screening.
+For his contributions, Vlahos received three Oscars and an Emmy.

 Early life

 Vlahos was born in Raton, New Mexico, the son of Greek immigrants.
 He showed an early aptitude for electronics and ham radio, and in 1941, he gained his Engineering degree from the University of California at Berkeley.
 He worked as a designer for Douglas Aircraft in World War II, and later as a radar engineer at Bell Laboratories.
 After the war, he moved to Hollywood and worked for MGM.

 Hollywood career

 The technology used today as a way of combining actors with background footage still derives from the techniques he developed.
 Vlahos was not the first to use the blue-screen technology — it was invented by Larry Butler for the 1940 filming of The Thief of Bagdad — but he made the process much more realistic and scientific.
 He created a system called the sodium vapor process first for The Parent Trap and The Absent-Minded Professor and later the Disney musical Mary Poppins (1964) which would win him an academy award.
 For the film Ben Hur he refined the color-difference bluescreen process that made memorable visual effects possible in films and developed a way to minimize the unfortunate side effects of earlier methods.
 Vlahos' breakthrough was to create a complicated laboratory process which involved separating the blue, green and red parts of each frame before combining them back together in a certain order.
 He moved the process along and introduced the use of motion control cameras during bluescreen work.
 He called his cutting-edge invention the colour-difference travelling matte scheme.